 We absolutely love history in our homeschool, and it is a close second behind our favorite subject math.
-Over the years we have studied the Middle Ages, we have studied lots of English history, but now is the time for us to focus on American history.
-We have started using Sonlight American history as our curriculum and we are loving it.
+Over the years we have studied the Middle Ages, and we have studied lots of English history, but now is the time for us to focus on American history.
+Carry on reading for our Sonlight review.

 Sonlight is a literature-based curriculum, which is absolutely perfect for us, as we LOVE books.

 We had of course heard about Sonlight previously, I mean you can’t get away from it living in America.
 But we had always dismissed it.
 It is an openly Christian curriculum, and we are secular homeschoolers.
 Everyone raves about it, but is it really ok for us?

 As we started to look for an American history curriculum though, I soon realized that my options were very limited.
 Freddie loves to read, and the Sonlight American History curriculum ticked all of the boxes, so why was I so hesitant?

 I believed, and I feel ashamed to say it now, that any Christian homeschool curriculum would just not be for us.
 That it would only talk about the Bible and all the readings would be from a Biblical standpoint.